data protection

 Introduction and Overview

-We have drawn up this privacy policy (version 11.09.2024-122870527) to provide you with the information you need in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the controller - and the processors commissioned by us (e.g. providers) - process, will process in the future and what legal options you have.
+We have drawn up this privacy policy (version 11.09.2024-122870527) to provide you with the information you need in accordance with the General Data Protection Regulation (EU) 2016/679 and applicable national laws, to explain which personal data (hereinafter referred to as "data") we as the controller – and the processors we have commissioned (e.g., providers) – process, will process in the future, and what legal options you have.
 The terms used are to be understood as gender-neutral.

 In short: We provide you with comprehensive information about the data we process about you.

-Data protection statements usually sound very technical and use legal terms.
-This data protection statement, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
-As far as it promotes transparency, technical terms are explained in a reader-friendly manner , links to further information are provided and graphics are used.
-We are thus informing you in clear and simple language that we only process personal data as part of our business activities if there is a corresponding legal basis.
-This is certainly not possible if you give statements that are as brief, unclear and legal-technical as possible, as is often standard on the Internet when it comes to data protection.
-I hope you find the following explanations interesting and informative and perhaps there is one or two pieces of information in there that you did not know before.
+Data protection declarations usually sound very technical and use legal jargon.
+This data protection declaration, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
+Wherever it promotes transparency, technical terms are explained in a reader-friendly manner , links to further information are provided, and graphics are used.
+We are thus informing you in clear and simple language that we only process personal data in the context of our business activities if there is a corresponding legal basis.
+This is certainly not possible if you give explanations that are as brief, unclear, and legal-technical as possible, as is often the norm on the Internet when it comes to data protection.
+I hope you find the following explanations interesting and informative and that you may find some information there that you were not aware of.

-If you still have any questions, please contact the responsible body named below or in the imprint, follow the links provided and view further information on third-party websites.
-You can of course also find our contact details in the imprint.
+If you still have any questions, please contact the responsible office listed below or in the imprint, follow the links provided, and view further information on third-party websites.
+Our contact details can also be found in the imprint.

 scope

-This privacy policy applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (contract processors).
-By personal data we mean information within the meaning of Art.
-4 No. 1 GDPR, such as a person's name, email address and postal address.
-The processing of personal data ensures that we can offer and bill for our services and products, whether online or offline.
+This privacy policy applies to all personal data processed by us within the company and to all personal data processed by companies commissioned by us (contract processors).
+By personal data, we mean information within the meaning of Art.
+4 No. 1 GDPR, such as a person's name, email address, and postal address.
+The processing of personal data ensures that we can offer and bill our services and products, whether online or offline.
 The scope of this privacy policy includes:

 - all online presences (websites, online shops) that we operate